n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 #### 3.7: blwf ####

 The `blwf` feature replaces below-base-consonant glyphs with any special forms.
-Malayalam includes one below-base consonant forms, "Halant,La".
+Malayalam includes one consonant that can take on a below-base form:, "Halant,La".

 Because Malayalam incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants